peterbn/EDx52display/README.md

 # EDx52display

-Reading Elite: Dangerous journal information and displaying on a Logitech X52 PRO MFD via [my JSON-based driver](https://github.com/peterbn/X52-pro-MFD-JSON-Driver).
+Reading Elite: Dangerous journal information and displaying on a Logitech X52 PRO MFD.

 **NOTE: It is recommended to run a tool that uploads data to EDSM, such as [ED Market Connector](https://github.com/Marginal/EDMarketConnector). <br>
 Doing this will ensure that any new discoveries can be shown on the display.**